William E. Hunt: Montana Workers' Compensation Court judge

 Hunt was named the first Montana Workers' Compensation Court judge in 1975.
 Initially, after adoption of the 1972 state constitution, the Montana Legislature established an Industrial Accident Board within the new Montana Department of Labor and Industry to both run the state workers' compensation insurance fund and to adjudicate the claims of injured workers.
 This conflict of interest led to denial and approval of injury awards which were not based on facts, lump-sum payments to workers, improper and inappropriate internal procedures, poor recordkeeping, and the increasing personal involvement of the board's administrator in disputes.
 Courts began overturning board decisions with increasing frequency, and began fining and punishing the agency.
 After a state audit of the board revealed the extent of these problems, the state legislature passed a bill in 1975 which established a quasi-judicial Workers' Compensation Court to separate the adjudication function of the agency from its administrative and fiduciary duties.

-Governor Thomas L. Judge nominated Hunt to be the first Workers' Compensation Court judge.
+Governor Thomas Judge nominated Hunt to be the first Workers' Compensation Court judge.
 Hunt was confirmed by the Montana Senate and served in that capacity from July 1975 to August 1981.
 Hunt became known statewide as "The Flying Judge" for his extensive travels around the state of Montana holding workers' compensation court hearings.
 After retiring as Workers' Compensation Court judge in 1981, Hunt returned to the private practice of law in Helena.